Personal budgets and direct payments

 What are direct payments?

-Direct Payments can be a good way to be creative and flexible when managing your child’s care.
+Direct payments can be a good way to be creative and flexible when managing your child’s care.
 But they can involve more work for you to arrange and manage the care provided.

 If you’re employing someone directly, you will need to deal with tax, National Insurance and pension issues for them.
 You should also arrange insurance and a criminal record check.